 If the pesticides mentioned above are used, then this way of farming is no better for the environment.
 If no pesticides are used, then it is likely that up to 50% of the crops are unusable because the pests destroy the yield and it becomes unfit for consumption (nothing says “I’m eating organic” like finding a worm in your salad).

 While this isn’t a major problem yet, it is only due to the small scale of this type of farming that it isn’t yet an issue.
-If the whole world farmed this way we would need almost twice the space that the current farms occupy, which would wipe out animal habitats, use twice as much water and cause twice as much wastage (keeping in mind that right now, as you read this, over 2 billion people are very hungry and over 1 billion are literally starving).
+If the whole world farmed this way we would need almost twice the space that the current farms occupy.
+This would wipe out animal habitats, use twice as much water and cause twice as much wastage.
+Keep in mind that right now, as you read this, over 2 billion people are very hungry and over 1 billion are literally starving.

-In fact, Dennis Avery, of the Hudson Institute’s Centre for Global Food Issues, estimates that modern high-yield farming has saved 15 million square miles of wildlife habitat, and that if the world switched to organic farming, we’d need to cut down an additional 10 million square miles of forest just to achieve the same yield. (still think organic is a good idea?)
+In fact, Dennis Avery, of the Hudson Institute’s Centre for Global Food Issues, estimates that modern high-yield farming has saved 15 million square miles of wildlife habitat.
+If the world switched to organic farming, we’d need to cut down an additional 10 million square miles of forest just to achieve the same yield. (still think organic is a good idea?)